The Essential Quarantine:

 What are the advantages of the Canary method?
 Well, as has been discussed in previous sections, some diseases will leave the birds carriers and those carriers will spread that disease, often while being asymptomatic themselves.
 If you choose not to use the Canary method, you will run the risk of introducing an asymptomatic carrier into your flock.
+An additional advantage is that it can warn you if your current flock is carrying disease, for example, if your 'canary' remains asymptomatic while the new birds start showing clinical signs of disease after exposure to it, and expose the new birds to the 'germs' of your property so that they can begin building immunity.
 The Canary method is the easiest way to be as sure as you can be that your new birds are safe to introduce into your flock, short of having those new birds tested.
 As mentioned above, though, it isn't for everyone.

 Because of the recent HPAI outbreak in North America, I would recommend waiting at least 21 days before introducing a sacrificial bird into quarantine if one chooses to do so.
 21 days is the incubation period for these HPAI strains according to this document from the Animal and Plant Health Inspection Service of the United States Department of Agriculture.